yuliczka/FB_comments_data_CZ/README.md

 	1. Partially inductively coded version of the dataset with comments from ČT24.
 	2. Partially inductively coded version of the dataset with comments from Seznam Zprávy.
 	3. Clean (pre-coding) version of the dataset with comments from ČT24.
-4. Clean (pre-coding) version of the dataset with comments Seznam Zprávy.
+4. Clean (pre-coding) version of the dataset with comments from Seznam Zprávy.

 Data Scope:

 	•	Data includes all comments on news posts related to the 2023 presidential elections.
 	•	Covers the week preceding the first round of elections in January 2023.
-	•	Manual inductive coding has been applied to a part of the dataset, serving as an initial step to gain a preliminary understanding of the data and evaluate public discourse on the topic, as well as intended to serve as initial a comparison for the LLM-generated results.
+	•	Manual inductive coding has been applied to a part of the dataset, serving as an initial step to gain a preliminary understanding of the data and evaluate public discourse on the topic, as well as intended to serve as an initial comparison for the LLM-generated results.

 Language Models